kitsudaiki/libKitsunemimiNetwork/README.md

 }

-// callback for new incoming connections void processConnectionTlsTcp(void* target,
+// callback for new incoming connections void processConnection(void* target,
-                             AbstractSocket* socket)
+                             NetSocket<TlsTcpSocket>* socket)
 {
     // set callback-method for incoming messages on the new socket
     // you can also create a new buffer here and don't need to forward the void-pointer socket->setMessageCallback(target, &processMessageTlsTcp);

     // start the thread of the socket